Time-space Trade-offs in Population Protocols for the Majority Problem: Auxiliary Population Protocols

 \section{Auxiliary Population Protocols}

-In this section we introduce a few auxiliary population protocols that are used as \enquote{subroutines} in our protocols.
+In this section we introduce a few auxiliary population protocols that we use as subroutines.
 These protocols, or variants of them, are well known and have been used in other work on population protocols, as indicated below.

-We start with two comparatively simple primitives (\emph{one-way epidemic} and \emph{load balancing}).
-We will proceed to describe two more involved protocols (\emph{$n^{\epsilon}$-junta creation} and \emph{phase clocks}) which also require slight adaptions and rephrasing to fit into our setting.
+We start with two comparatively simple primitives: \emph{One-way Epidemic} and \emph{Load Balancing}.
+Afterward we proceed to describe two more involved protocols, one for the creation of a \emph{junta} (\cref{sec:junta_creation}) and one for the creation of a \emph{phase clock} (\cref{sec:phase_clock}), both of which require slight adaptions and rephrasing to fit into our setting.

 \paragraph{One-way Epidemic} A \emph{one-way epidemic} for $n$ nodes is a population protocol with state space $\set{0, 1}$ and transition function $(x, y) \mapsto (x, \max\set{x, y})$.
-Nodes with value $0$ are denoted as \emph{susceptible} and nodes with value $1$ as \emph{infected}.
+Nodes with value $0$ are referred to as \emph{susceptible} and nodes with value $1$ as \emph{infected}.
 We define the \emph{infection time} \TimeINF/ as the number of interactions required by a one-way epidemic starting with a single infected node to infect the whole population.
-The following upper and lower high-probability bounds on \TimeINF/ have been shown in~\cite{DBLP:journals/dc/AngluinAE08a}. \begin{lemma}[{\cite[Lemma~2]{DBLP:journals/dc/AngluinAE08a}}] For any constant $a > 0$ there are constants $c_1, c_2 > 0$ such that . \end{lemma}
+The following upper and lower high-probability bounds on \TimeINF/ have been shown in~\cite{DBLP:journals/dc/AngluinAE08a}. \begin{lemma}[{\cite[Lemma~2]{DBLP:journals/dc/AngluinAE08a}}] For any constant $a > 0$ there exist constants $c_1, c_2 > 0$ such that we have the inequality . \end{lemma}